 4. Security challenges and the cloud

 Because cyber-attacks are turning out to be more complex, security examiners in government, private and public areas will also need to become more refined and auspicious in their techniques for recognizing and preventing attacks.
-Organizations will recognize the need of investing in tools like security data, event management and malware detection frameworks as crucial defense mechanisms for digital security.
+Organizations will recognize the need for investing in tools like security data, event management, and malware detection frameworks as crucial defense mechanisms for digital security.
 The role of cloud computing services can also play a role here also, with managed security service providers offering strong services to organizations that couldn't generally execute full security measures.

-Finding and adopting latest trends of cloud computing is crucial for organizations at all levels.
+Finding and adopting the latest trends in cloud computing is crucial for organizations at all levels.
 From a technology that was initially used for cost savings and efficiency, the cloud has turned into an innovation powerhouse.
 While the future of cloud computing can be difficult to predict, it is sure that the technology will continue having a significant effect on the business process.